lVlyke/starfield-mod-loader/README.md

 To add and manage mods you must first create a profile.
 Upon first launching the app you will be shown a form to create a new profile.

+Select which game you want to create the profile for.
+Then give your profile a unique name.

+Select a **Game Installation** that the profile will use to deploy to.
+Any detected game installations will be listed automatically.
+If no installations are detected, or you want to define your own, select the **Custom Installation** option and define the required paths.

-The **Game Root Directory** path should be set to the game's installation directory.
-By default this will be `C:\Program Files (x86)\Steam\steamapps\common\Starfield` for Steam or `C:\XboxGames\Starfield\Content` for UWP/Game Pass, but this may vary depending on where you chose to install the game.
+The **Game Root Directory** is the game's installation directory.

-The **Game Data Directory** path should be set to the `Data` folder in either your `Documents/My Games/Starfield` folder or the game's installation folder (required for SFSE mods).
+The **Game Data Directory** is the directory mod files are deployed to.
+This is usually the `Data` folder inside the **Game Root Directory**.

-**Note:** If you are using the game's `Data` folder, make sure you rename or delete `Documents/My Games/Starfield/Data` if it exists, otherwise your mods will not be detected by the game.

-The **Game Executable** path should point to `Starfield.exe` (or `sfse_loader.exe` if using SFSE), which should be in the game base directory from the prior step. **Note:** You may get an error from Windows Explorer when selecting the UWP version of `Starfield.exe` that says "You don't have permission to open this file".
-If this happens, simply copy the path of the file and manually paste it into the input field without using the file explorer.
+The **Game Config Files Directory** is the directory where the game's config files are located.
+For Bethesda games, this is located at `<User_Directory>/Documents/My Games/<GameName>`.

+The **Game Saves Directory** is the directory where the game's save files are located.
+For Bethesda games, this is located at `<User_Directory>/Documents/My Games/<GameName>/Saves`.

 The **Game Plugin List Path** is the location of the `plugins.txt` file for the game.
-For Starfield, this is located at `<User_Directory>/AppData/Local/Starfield/plugins.txt`.
+For Bethesda games, this is located at `<User_Directory>/AppData/Local/<GameName>/plugins.txt`.

+**Steam ID** is the Steam ID for the game.
+This is only applicable if you're using a Steam version of the game.
+This is only required if you plan on enabling [Steam Compat Symlinks](#linux-steam-compat-symlinks) for Linux.

-### Config/INI file management
+### Manage Config/INI files

 If the **Manage Config/INI Files** option is enabled, new config files will be created for the profile.
 When enabled, you must also define the **Game Config Files Directory**.
-For Starfield, this is located at `<User_Directory>/Documents/My Games/Starfield` by default, but may be different depending on your OS settings.

-Upon first enabling the option you will be prompted to copy the existing config files from the **Game Config Files Directory** to the profile's config files.
+Upon first enabling the option, you will be prompted to copy the existing config files from the **Game Config Files Directory** to the profile's config files.

 **NOTE:** When activating mods, the profile's config files will be copied to the **Game Config Files Directory**.
 If any existing config files are in the **Game Config Files Directory** when mods are activated, they will be moved to a `.sml.bak` folder during activation.
 The files moved to `.sml.bak` will be restored back to their original location upon deactivating mods.

-### Save file management
+### Manage save files

 If the **Manage Save Files** option is enabled, any created save games while this profile is deployed will be tied only to that profile.
 When enabled, you must also define the **Game Saves Directory**.
-For Starfield, this is located at `<User_Directory>/Documents/My Games/Starfield/Saves` by default, but may be different depending on your OS settings.

 ### Link mode